RainbowMiner/RainbowMiner/README.md

 <details><summary>PoolSexy</summary> https://pool.sexy/ no auto-exchange, mostly DaggerHashimoto (ethash) mined coins, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>Ravenminer</summary> https://www.ravenminer.com/ ravencoin-pool for us region, pays in RVN, set your RVN-address in pools configuration or edit pools.config.txt</details>
 <details><summary>RavenminerEu</summary> https://eu.ravenminer.com/ ravencoin-pool for eu region, pays in RVN, set your RVN-address in pools configuration or edit pools.config.txt</details>
+<details><summary>SuprNova</summary> https://suprnova.cc/ no auto-exchange, a seperate username is needed for each coin, you want to mine.
+Set in pools configuration or edit pools.config.txt</details>
 <details><summary>YiiMP</summary> https://yiimp.eu/ no auto-exchange, a seperate wallet address is needed for each coin, you want to mine.
 Set in pools configuration or edit pools.config.txt</details>
 <details><summary>ZergPool</summary> https://www.zergpool.com/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool.
 Pool will automatically select the most profitable coin.
 Switching will be by algorithm.</details>
 <details><summary>ZergPoolParty</summary> https://www.zergpool.com/ auto-exchange and payout in BTC, LTC or any coin, that is listed at the pool.
 Pool will automatically select the most profitable coin.
 Switching will be by algorithm.
 Set "PartyPassword" in pools.config.txt for your group</details>